sebv/grunt-boilerplate/README.md

 grunt build
 ```

-The following start a dist server at port 3003
+The following starts a dist server at port 3003

 ```
 grunt dist